20goto10/govee-lan-server/README.md

 Note that if running these curl commands in a terminal you will need to escape the & characters (i.e. change them to "\\&").

 To run them via a browser you can just omit the word "curl".
 (Well, if you made it this far, you probably know that, but anyway...)
 The server doesn't care what HTTP request method you use.

+Supposing it's running at 192.168.1.230, on the default port of 3666, and your device nickname in the device_map is "lightstrip".

 To turn it on: